bluecurrent/ha-bluecurrent/README.md

 ## Switch
 The Blue Current integration provides the following switches:

-- Operative
+- Block
     - Enables or disables a charge point.
 - Plug and charge
     - Allows you to start a session without having to scan a card.
-- Public charging
+- Linked charge cards only
-    - Allows other people to use your charge point.
+    - Toggles if the chargepoint is usable with unlinked charge cards.

 ## Button
 The Blue Current integration provides the following buttons: